5 Key Factors in Urban PlanningAugust 9, 2016

 Many struggling cities in the United States are part of the trend toward urban renewal.
 This can involve either renovating existing structuring or demolishing them to make way for new buildings.

-Urban planners especially need to keep in mind is the history of the area’s buildings.
+Urban planners especially need to keep in mind the history of the area’s buildings.
 Although a building may be in disrepair, it could be a historic site or landmark.
 City residents may want to preserve the area in favor of building a new strip mall or, as mentioned previously, an expressway.

 Many planners also keep in mind the tax incentives available to different regions.
 Tax credits help fund sustainable or green designs and provide better access to public transportation or low- to moderate-income housing.
 Some incentives also help encourage small businesses to open in particular neighborhoods or regions.